NGC 4993, the shell galaxy host of GW170817: constraints on the recent galactic merger: Summary and conclusions

-The biggest sources of the inaccuracy of the estimate are the not well-explored uncertainty of the halo mass inferred by abundance matching and the fact that the used model was developed for axisymmetric shell systems, which is not the case of NGC\,4993.
+The biggest source of the inaccuracy of the estimate is probably the fact that the used model was developed for axisymmetric shell systems, which is not the case of NGC\,4993.
 A better model of the gravitational potential of the galaxy and/or more detailed $N$-body simulations are needed for better estimates of the time of the galactic merger.

-We estimate the probability that the binary-neutron-star progenitor of the gravitational-wave event originates in the accreted galaxy to be a few tens of percent.
+We estimated the probability that the binary-neutron-star progenitor of the gravitational-wave event originates in the accreted galaxy to be around 30\,\%.